Asphalt Product Manufacturers

 Recent Developments

-• US spending for highway and street construction in 2024 is expected to grow by about 8%, according to FMI’s third-quarter 2024 North American Engineering and Construction Outlook.
-Supported by increased government funding, highway and street construction spending is well above historical norms.
-While funding from the Infrastructure Investment & Jobs Act is scheduled to expire in 2026, FMI expects another round of fresh funding as temporary and grant projects are either extended or made permanent.
-Bridge investments are forecast to account for a majority of highway, bridge, and street funding through the end of 2024.
-Highway and street spending is forecast to rise 7% in 2025 and 5% in 2026 before tapering off to 2% growth in 2027 and 3% in 2028.
+- US spending for highway and street construction in 2025 is expected to grow by about 3%, according to FMI’s first-quarter 2025 North American Engineering and Construction Outlook.
+While funding from the Infrastructure Investment & Jobs Act (IIJA) for programmed highway projects is scheduled to expire in 2026, FMI expects another round of fresh funding as temporary and grant projects are either extended or made permanent.
+Highway and street spending is forecast to rise 2% in 2026, 3% in 2027, and 5% in 2028.

 Get A Demo